C-EO/gitea-gcloud-ubuntu/README.md

 > Keep in mind...
 >
 > - These measures are not exhaustive
-> - You don't have to customize the logo, favicon, home page, and theme (Parts IV-V)
+> - You don't have to customize the logo, favicon, home page, theme and font (Parts IV-V)

 Back to Cloud Shell